ome/omero-documentation/server/installation.rst

        $ javac -version
        javac 1.6.0

-   -  On systems with `OpenJDK <http://openjdk.java.net/>`_ installed by default, it will be necessary to unselect it and select the Sun version.
+   .. note:: On systems with `OpenJDK <http://openjdk.java.net/>`_ installed by default, it will be necessary to unselect it and select the Sun version.
 See `this thread <http://www.openmicroscopy.org/community/viewtopic.php?f=5&t=273&p=572&hilit=openjdk#p572>`_ for more information.

 -  **Zeroc Ice 3.3.x installed**